YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CTLMNEMAXLEN, The maximum length of a control mnemonic has been exceeded

-Run Time Error: This indicates that YottaDB encountered a controlmnemonic that exceeds the supported maximum length.
+Run Time Error: This indicates that YottaDB encountered a control mnemonic that exceeds the supported maximum length.

 Action: Modify the control mnemonic so that it does not exceed the permitted length.